karellodewijk/wottactics/README.md

 Other optional options:

 static_host: This is for using a CDN.
-Upload the contents of the public map to your cdn and fill in a the full url here e.g.: "static_host": "http://some_address/public".
+Upload the contents of the public map to your cdn and fill in a the full url here e.g.: "static_host": "http://server/public".
 Clients will now prefer to load all statics files (icons/js/stylesheets/maps) from that address.

 ga_id: Your google analytics unique id if you want to enable google analytics tracking.

+socket_io_servers: If you run more than 1 instance of the node app it should contain a comma seperated list of public ips/hostnames that should be identical for each instance.
+When connecting to a tactic it will select a server to connect to based on the a hash of the room id. e.g.: "server1.myhost.com, server2.myhost.com" or even "myhost.com:3000, myhost.com:3001" when running multiple instances on the same host.

 Caveats:

-Use the stable/lts node releases (v4), some of the libraries have issues with (v6).
+Use the stable/lts node releases (v6) of node.

-Putting a public address for your host under socket_io_servers in secrets.txt is not optional.
-The client will try to open a websocket to this address, it won't work if this fails.
-I also recommends you make it an url and not an ip address as some clients security configurations do not like it when you connect to an ip without a prior dns request.

-If you are doing some port redirection wizardry with nginx for example.
-Make sure it properly handles incoming websockets.
+If you are doing some reverse proxy/port redirection wizardry with nginx for example, make sure it properly handles websockets.